-While HOPWA support services exceeded its annual goal, other HOPWA programs fell short of their goals during PY 2019.
+Although the HOPWA programs performed well over the 5-year strategic plan period, these programs fell short of their annual goals during PY 2019.
 Because of attention placed on the impacts of COVID-19, HCDD staff and agencies had to pivot their focus to help address the needs of residents impacted by COVID-19.
 Transitioning to a virtual environment took time to achieve and challenged Project Sponsors to provide services in different ways.
 Additionally, residents seemed to prefer assistance from less stringent COVID-19 programs compared to the HOPWA program requirements and the complexity of the program application process.
 HCDD staff changes also presented challenges in accomplishing all annual goals set.
 However, it is expected that these activities will meet all proposed goals in the following program year.